Coming Off Mounjaro (Tirzepatide): What to Expect, Week By Week

 Why rebound happens (beyond “your appetite returns”)

 The drug was doing two jobs: reducing appetite and modulating reward-driven eating.
 When removed, your baseline appetite/reward signalling reasserts itself.
-(Mechanistic framing; clinical reality supported by withdrawal outcomes.)
 [1][7]

 The environment didn’t change just because the injection stopped: food availability, cues, stress and sleep still push intake.
 The medication was buffering that.

-What most articles miss (5 callouts)
+What many articles miss

-The off-ramp plan (practical, non-moralising)
+The off-ramp plan

 Weeks 1–2 after the last dose: “The quiet decline”